 Click in a blank cell and select the command Format Cells in the context menu.

-In the Format Cells dialogue box on the Background tab, select a background colour.
+In the Format Cells dialogue box on the Background tab, click the Colour button and then select a background colour.
 Click OK.

-In the Styles window, click the New Style from Selection icon.
+In the Styles deck of the Sidebar, click the New Style from Selection icon.
 Enter the name of the new style.
 For this example, name the style "Above".

 To define a second style, click again in a blank cell and proceed as described above.
 Assign a different background colour for the cell and assign a name (for this example, "Below").